 How to report and provide information about non-conforming building products

-If you wish to provide any information or lodge a complaint about a non-conforming building product that you have come across within Western Australia, please email the relevant information to NCBPs@dmirs.wa.gov.au.
+If you wish to provide any information about a non-conforming building product that you have come across within Western Australia, please email the relevant information to NCBPs@dmirs.wa.gov.au.

 Other information and resources

 - For additional information on the Building Ministers’ Forum, visit the Australian Government’s Department of Industry, Innovation and Science website.

 - For further questions about the Senior Officers’ Group, email BCQ-NCPSOG@hpw.qld.gov.au.